Business Rescue

 What is Business Rescue?

-Business rescue, as defined by Chapter 6 of the Companies Act 2008, aims to facilitate the rehabilitation of a company that is “financially distressed” by providing for Essentially, business rescue acts as a crucial support system for companies facing financial difficulties, providing them with an organised route to recovery and protecting their operations during a…
+Business rescue, as defined by Chapter 6 of the Companies Act 2008, aims to facilitate the rehabilitation of a company that is “financially distressed” by providing for: Essentially, the purpose of business rescue is to rescue the company by restructuring its affairs to achieve a better return for the company’s creditors or shareholders than would…